wspivak/aprsbot/README.md

 Blacklist limited to Admins

 Public logging via the DB, based on the full audit trail.
 Logging handled by gunicorn, a service is supplied (check paths).
 Api.py and basic HTML page supplied.
+You should use nginx for the proxy between log.php and api.py.

 Added code to prevent loopback from sent messages